losizm/little-sql/README.md

 ### Working with Data Source

-If you have access to an instance of `javax.sql.DataSource`, you can use its extension methods for automatic resource management, similar to `Connector` examples above.
+If you have access to an instance of `javax.sql.DataSource`, you can use extension methods for automatic resource management.

 ```scala
 import javax.naming.InitialContext